-The reserves committee (the "Reserves Committee") of Cenovus's board of directors (the "Board"), composed of independent directors, reviews the qualifications and appointment of the IQREs, the procedures relating to the disclosure of information with respect to oil and gas activities and the procedures for providing information to the IQREs.
-The Reserves Committee meets independently with the management of Cenovus and each IQRE to determine whether any restrictions affect the ability of the IQREs to report on the reserves data without reservation.
-In addition, the Reserves Committee reviews the reserves data and the report of the IQREs and provides a recommendation regarding approval of the reserves disclosure to the Board.
+Committee were transferred to the Safety, Environment and Responsibility Committee of the Board, which subsequently changed its name to the Safety, Environment, Responsibility and Reserves Committee (the "SERR Committee").
+The SERR Committee, composed entirely of independent directors, reviews, among other things, the qualifications and appointment of the IQREs, the procedures relating to the disclosure of information with respect to oil and gas activities and the procedures for providing information to the IQREs.
+The SERR Committee meets independently with the management of Cenovus and each IQRE to determine whether any restrictions affect the ability of the IQREs to report on the reserves data without reservation.
+In addition, the SERR Committee reviews the reserves data and the report of the IQREs and provides a recommendation regarding approval of the reserves disclosure to the Board.

-Cenovus's bitumen reserves will be recovered and produced using SAGD technology.
+Cenovus's bitumen reserves are expected to be recovered and produced using SAGD technology or such other technologies as may be developed in the future.
 SAGD involves injecting steam into horizontal wells drilled into the bitumen formation and recovering heated bitumen and water from producing wells located below the injection wells.
 This technique has a surface footprint comparable to conventional oil production.
 Cenovus has no bitumen reserves that require mining techniques to recover the bitumen.

 Classifications of reserves as proved or probable are only attempts to define the degree of certainty associated with the estimates.
 There are numerous uncertainties inherent in estimating quantities of petroleum reserves.
 It should not be assumed that the estimates of future net revenues presented in the tables below represent the fair market value of the reserves.
 There is no assurance that the forecast prices and costs assumptions will be attained and variances could be material.
-Readers should review the definitions and information contained in "Additional Notes to Reserves Data Tables", "Definitions" and "Pricing Assumptions" in "Pricing Assumptions" conjunction with the reserves disclosure.
+Readers should review the definitions and information contained in

+"Additional Notes to Reserves Data Tables", "Pricing "Definitions" and Assumptions" in conjunction with the reserves disclosure.
 The reserves estimates provided herein are estimates only and there is no guarantee that the estimated reserves will be recovered.
 Actual reserves may be greater than or less than the estimates disclosed.
-See the section entitled "Risk Management and Risk Factors" in the Corporation's annual 2018 MD&A. which section of the MD&A is incorporated by reference into this AIF, for additional information.
+See the section entitled "Risk Management and Risk Factors" in the Corporation's annual 2019 MD&A, which section of the MD&A is incorporated by reference into this AIF, for additional information.

-The reserves data and other oil and gas information contained in this AIF is dated February 12, 2019, with an effective date of December 31, 2018.
-McDaniel's preparation date of the information is January 23, 2019 and GLJ's preparation date is January 15, 2019.
+The reserves data and other oil and gas information contained in this AIF is dated February 11, 2020, with an effective date of December 31, 2019.
+McDaniel's preparation date of the information is January 21, 2020 and GLJ's preparation date is January 5, 2020.